Mix Me a Person: Plot

 Anne believes Harry's story and, having failed to persuade Bellamy of Harry's innocence, begins her own investigation, just as Harry is found guilty and sentenced to death by hanging.
 She visits Taplow, the owner of the stolen Bentley, and finds his account unconvincing.
-She also visits Harry's friends at their regular hangout, a café in Battersea, and they agree to help her.
+She also visits Harry's friends at their regular hangout, a f in Battersea, and they agree to help her.
 They give her items that support details of Harry's story, but this evidence is not accepted by the authorities.
 Two boys search for the couple in the parked car, while one boy, Dirty Neck, takes a job at Taplow's frozen food depot to do some investigating there.
 Taplow meanwhile is pressured by Terence, an IRA operative, to resume illegal gun dealing activities, although Taplow wants to wait until after Harry is hanged.

 Harry's friends locate the courting couple, and they and Anne confront the couple in the park.
 The woman is ready to co-operate, but the man panics and in trying to get away crashes into a tree, killing himself and severely injuring his girlfriend, who then makes a useless statement.
 On the eve of Harry's execution, Dirty Neck informs Anne that something odd is happening at Taplow's warehouse.
 Anne goes there to investigate and is imprisoned by Terence in the cold store, but Taplow helps her escape, convincing the trigger-happy Terence not to shoot her.
 Anne calls the police who have actually been looking into the case again.